jon-harper/OmniBox/docs/sourcing.md

 This page lists sources for (ideally all) parts used with OmniBox.

+!!! note
+    There are no affiliate links on this page.
+These links are not an endorsement.

 {% import 'format.md' as fmt with context %}

 {% for part_type in product.part_types | sort -%}